SHTFPreparedness may collect a share of sales or other compensation from the links on this page.

 Buying 5-Gallon Buckets

 Fortunately, there’s good news.
-While I highly recommend checking out the stores that offer free 5-gallon buckets first and taking advantage of whatever free buckets you can get your hands, you can buy them on Amazon at a reasonable rate.
+While I highly recommend checking out the stores that offer free 5-gallon buckets first and taking advantage of whatever free buckets you can get your hands on, you can buy them on Amazon at a reasonable rate.

 What I don’t recommend is not having any 5-gallon buckets.
 There are just so many possible uses for them that you won’t want to miss out on.